-This Spotlight celebrates New Zealand's rich history in poetry, with contributions by some of our finest poets — including Allen Curnow, Denis Glover, Sam Hunt, James K Baxter and Cilla McQueen.
-Also represented is Arts Foundation Icon Hone Tuwhare, from an interview as a 51 year old in Review - Hone Tuwhare, to 2005’s Tuwhare, in which the legend delights in the transformation of his verse into songs.
-Hunt and Gary McCormick hit the road in 1980’s Artists Prepare, then 15 years later, in The Roaring 40's Tour — when the ache of descending middle age is upon them.
+This Spotlight celebrates New Zealand's rich history in poetry, with contributions by some of our finest poets — including Allen Curnow, Denis Glover, Sam Hunt, James K Baxter, Cilla McQueen and Hone Tuwhare.
+Tuwhare turns up in multiple titles, from Gaylene Preston's 2005 documentary, to 1975 interview Review - Hone Tuwhare.
+Meanwhile Sam Hunt and Gary McCormick hit the road in 1980’s Artists Prepare, then 15 years later, in The Roaring 40's Tour — when the ache of descending middle age is upon them.

 Readings from the poems of James K Baxter trace the poet's life through its various New Zealand locations, and provide a biographical voice in this film by Bruce Morrison (co-written with Dr Paul Millar).
 Baxter's family and friends discuss the man and his work, and the readings and beautifully shot landscapes fill in the gaps.
 The film won Best Documentary at the 1998 Film and TV Awards.
 The opening montage, describing "the chugging noise of masturbation from the bedrooms of the bourgeois" of Auckland, is seminal Baxter.